 The standards of All Yours

-At All Yours we care about people's well-being, that's why being transparent, sincere and honest in all our processes is so important to us.
+At All Yours, we care about people’s well-being, which is why being transparent, sincere, and honest in all our processes is so important to us.

-We select our products with a team of experts who consciously avoid seven families of questionable ingredients, which we have compiled in our The Safe List, to ensure that everything we offer our customers is safe for our bodies and our planet.
+We select our products with the help of a team of experts who consciously avoid seven families of questionable ingredients, which we have compiled in our The Safe List, to ensure that everything we offer our customers is safe for our bodies and our planet.

 clément duay. founder of all yours

-"Our main objective is to be a place where consumers can shop with total security, knowing that they will find the best products to take care of themselves without having to look at the label."
+"Our main goal is to be a place where consumers can shop with complete confidence, knowing they will find the best products for caring for themselves without having to look at the label."

 The Safe List

-Each ingredient that makes it onto this list has a scientific basis for doing so, which we obtain with the help of our specialists.
-We take into consideration various aspects such as scientific analysis, health and environmental effects and consumer concerns.
-These are the ingredients that make up the list and why we have decided not to include them in our products:
+Each ingredient that makes it onto this list has a scientific basis for being there, which we achieve with the help of our specialists.
+We take several factors into account, such as scientific analysis, health and environmental impacts, and consumer concerns.
+These are the ingredients that make up the list and why we have decided they should not be present in our products:

 Parabens

-There are several types of parabens, some of them are prohibited (isopropylparaben and isobutylparaben, phenylparaben, benzylparaben, pentylparaben), others are not recommended (butylparaben and propylparaben) and finally some are allowed at low concentrations (methylparaben and ethylparaben).
-Some of them are related to cancer and as potential endocrine disruptors in high doses.
-They have been discarded because they are a family of controversial and confusing ingredients and have been discontinued, so we prefer to add them to the list for consumers' peace of mind.
+There are several types of parabens; some of them are prohibited (,isopropylparaben e isobutylparaben, phenylparaben, benzylparaben, pentylparaben), others are not very advisable (Butylparaben and propylparaben), and finally some are allowed at low concentrations (Methylparaben and ethylparaben).
+Some of them have been linked to cancer and to potential endocrine disruptors at high doses.
+They have been ruled out because, as a controversial and confusing group of ingredients, and since they are no longer used, we prefer to add them to the list for consumers' peace of mind

 Phenoxyethanol

-Main preservative, obtained by an environmentally unfriendly method from phenol (petroleum derivative) and ethylene oxide (carcinogenic).
-It is allowed to be used up to 1%.
-It is related to skin irritation, dermatitis, rashes, eczema and urticaria.
-And in severe cases: kidney and liver damage, reproductive and developmental toxicity, neurotoxicity.
+Main preservative, obtained through an environmentally unfriendly process from phenol (a petroleum derivative) and ethylene oxide (carcinogenic).
+It is allowed up to 1%.
+It has been linked to skin irritation, dermatitis, rashes, eczema, and hives.
+In severe cases: kidney and liver damage, reproductive and developmental toxicity, neurotoxicity.

-It remains to be studied whether adverse effects may occur due to accumulation over the years.
-This is a worrying factor considering that it is present in a very large number of products and even if the concentration is less than 1%, several cosmetic products are often applied to the same area, so it is no longer a real 1%.
-This is not taken into account in the studies since it is only tested as if you were applying 1 product at a time.
+It is still unclear whether adverse effects can occur from buildup over the years.
+This is a worrying factor considering that it is present in many products, and although the concentration may be below 1%, several cosmetic products are often applied to the same area, so it is no longer a true 1%.
+This is not taken into account in studies, since it is only tested as if you were applying 1 product at a time

 Kathon

 Preservative better known as methylchloroisothiazolinone and methylisothiazolinone.
-It is banned for use except in rinsed products according to the European restriction: V/57 V/39, which allows its use at a concentration of 0.0015%.
+Its use is prohibited except in rinse-off products under the restriction in Europe: V/57 V/39, which allows it to be used at a concentration of 0.0015%.
 It is considered an allergen.

 Triclosan

 Preservative with antibacterial properties.
-It is so potent that it can create more resistant bacteria and diminish the effect of other preservatives.
-It can affect the immune system and is an endocrine disruptor with possible dysregulatory effects on the thyroid gland and fertility.
+It is so potent that it can create more resistant bacteria and reduce the effect of other preservatives.
+It may affect the immune system and is an endocrine disruptor with possible disruptive effects on the thyroid gland and fertility.
 On the other hand, it has a negative impact on the environment.

-Banned in cosmetic products except toothpaste, hand and body wash and stick deodorants at maximum concentrations of 0.3%.
+Prohibited in cosmetic products except in toothpaste, hand and body soap, and stick deodorants at maximum concentrations of 0.3%.

-As it is a product that is banned when repeatedly exposed to the skin, it has been decided to add it to the list as a precaution even though it is allowed in certain products.
+As this is a product that is prohibited when repeatedly exposed on the skin, it has been added to the list as a precaution, although it is allowed in certain products.

 Formaldehyde and formaldehyde releasers

-Formaldehyde is banned in cosmetics because it is CMR (carcinogenic).
-But even if it does not appear as such, there are certain ingredients that can react with the formula and decompose into formaldehyde.
-To prevent its formation, they are added to the list.
+Formaldehyde is prohibited in cosmetics because it is CMR (carcinogenic).
+But even if it does not appear as such, there are certain ingredients that can react with the formula and break down into formaldehyde.
+To prevent it from forming, they are added to the list.

 EDTA

-It is a chelating compound that helps to have a more stable product by capturing ions and aids the preservative system.
+It is a chelating compound that helps make a product more stable by capturing ions and supports the preservative system.
 It is present in most cosmetics but is harmful to the environment.
-Biodegradable alternatives are available.
+Biodegradable alternatives exist.

 Talc

-Talc is not a harmful ingredient, but if it contains asbestos even in small amounts it can cause cancer.
-Talc is safe if it is free of asbestos, but to avoid the risk, it is added to the list.
+Talc is not a harmful ingredient, but if it contains asbestos, even in small amounts, it can cause cancer.
+Talc is safe if it is free of asbestos, but to avoid taking the risk, it is added to the list.

 Aluminum salts

-Ingredient with action against body odor.
-Its action is focused on blocking perspiration channels so as not to sweat.
-There are studies that demonstrate their absorption and some have found a relationship between these salts and breast cancer. according to the scientific committee they are considered safe at certain concentrations because there is insufficient evidence, but since All Yours We avoid including them for safety and peace of mind.
+Ingredient with an action against body odor.
+Its action focuses on blocking sweat glands so you don’t sweat.
+There are studies showing its absorption, and some have found a link between these salts and breast cancer.
+According to the scientific committee, they are considered safe at certain concentrations because there is not enough evidence, but at all yours we avoid including them for safety and peace of mind.

 Antioxidants BHT/BHA

-Antioxidants BHT (Butylated Hydroxytoluene) and BHA (Butylated Hydroxyanisole) are substances that prevent the degradation of the formula, and are especially present in perfumes.
-There are several studies that relate them to irritations, allergies and as endocrine disruptors at high doses, being also possible causes of cancer.
-In addition, BHT and BHA are of concern due to their high bioaccumulation in marine environments and consequent toxicity.
-However, they are allowed at low concentrations in some cosmetics, and after collecting all this information, it was decided to add them to the list.
+The antioxidants BHT (Butylated Hydroxytoluene) and BHA (Butylated Hydroxyanisole) are substances that help prevent the formula from degrading, and are especially common in perfumes.
+There are several studies linking them to irritation, allergies, and endocrine disruption at high doses, and they may also be possible carcinogens.
+In addition, BHT and BHA are a concern because of their high bioaccumulation in marine environments and the resulting toxicity.
+Despite all this, they are permitted at low concentrations in some cosmetics.
+After gathering all this information, it was decided to add it to the list.

 Nanoparticles

-They are systems of really small size, on the nano scale, that allow to optimize the concentration, penetration and stability of some ingredients.
-In the case of sunscreens, photosensitivity and efficacy are improved.
-It is in the case of nanoencapsulated sunscreens where the greatest controversy about their adverse effects lies.
-The scientific committee prohibits nano filters in aerosols and sprays for being carcinogenic by inhalation, but they are allowed in all other cases.
+They are systems of a truly tiny size, at the nanoscale, that help optimize the concentration, penetration, and stability of certain ingredients.
+In the case of sunscreen filters, photosensitivity and effectiveness are improved.
+It is with nanoencapsulated sunscreen filters that most of the controversy over their adverse effects lies.
+The scientific committee prohibits nano filters in aerosols and sprays because they are carcinogenic by inhalation, but they are permitted in all other cases.

-In this case, the controversy arises in solar products because of the penetration of the filters and since All Yours we assure that our sunscreen products do not contain nano filters.
+In this case, the controversy arises in sun care products because of the penetration of the filters, and at all yours we assure you that our sun care products do not contain nano filters.

 Ethanolamines

-Their main function is as a detergent and the main problem is that they are precursors of nitrosamines, carcinogenic substances.
-They also damage the environment due to their high bioaccumulation and the manufacturing process is not very environmentally friendly as they use ethylene oxide.
-One of them (DEA, diethanolamine, is banned).
+Their main function is as detergents, and their biggest problem is that they are precursors of nitrosamines, carcinogenic substances.
+They also harm the environment because of their high bioaccumulation, and the manufacturing process is not very eco-friendly because it uses ethylene oxide.
+One of them (DEA, diethanolamine) is banned.

 Toluene

-Solvent, of petrochemical origin, which is found in nail polishes and gives them that particular smell.
-But be careful because it is a toxic substance that affects many organs including those related to reproduction.
+A solvent of petrochemical origin found in nail lacquers, which gives them that distinctive smell.
+But be careful, because it is a toxic substance that affects many organs, including those related to reproduction.
 That is why we are always looking for safer alternatives for our customers.

 The great enemies of soaps.
-Nowadays there is a lot of controversy about these surfactants.
-They are ingredients that have a very high detergency power but also irritability.
-They perform their function as cleansers so well that they often remove more than just dirt, such as part of the outer layer of the skin.
+Today there is a lot of debate about these surfactants.
+They are ingredients with very strong cleansing power but also a high potential for irritation.
+They do their job as cleansers so well that they often take away more than just dirt, such as part of the skin’s outer layer.

-Because they are so powerful, with continued use they can cause irritability, dryness of both skin and hair.
-There are several sulfates on the market but the main ones are SLS (sodium lauryl sulfate) and SLES (sodium laureth sulfate).
+Because they are so powerful, continued use can cause irritation and dryness in both the skin and the hair.
+There are several sulfates on the market, but the main ones are SLS (sodium lauryl sulfate) and SLES (sodium laureth sulfate).
 SLS can be made from petroleum or from coconut or palm oil.
-SLES (less irritating) is created from the ethoxylation of SLS and may contain traces of 1,4-dioxane (carcinogenic).
+SLES (less irritating) is created by ethoxylating SLS and may contain traces of 1,4-dioxane (carcinogenic).

-Nowadays there are many natural alternatives or with high percentages of naturalness that are more respectful to our skin and hair.
+Today there are many natural alternatives, or formulas with high percentages of natural ingredients, that are more respectful of our skin and hair.

-Hydroquinone is banned throughout Europe because of the side effects of prolonged use, and one of the hydroquinone derivatives, resorcinol, is also frowned upon.
-Its use is focused on hair products, although it is allowed to be used in low concentrations, it is suspected as a possible endocrine disruptor.
+Hydroquinone is banned throughout Europe because of the side effects associated with prolonged use.
+One of hydroquinone’s derivatives, resorcinol, is also frowned upon.
+It is mainly used in hair products, although its use is permitted in low concentrations; it is suspected of being a possible endocrine disruptor.

 PEG derivatives

-PEG stands for polyethylene glycol, a synthetic petroleum derivative.
-They exist in various sizes and functions but the cause for being on this list stems from other causes.
-For starters, the manufacturing process can produce PEGs with contaminants such as ethylene oxide and 1,4-dioxane (harmful to health).
-In addition, the process is very environmentally unfriendly, as is the ingredient itself as it is toxic to the environment because it is considered microplastics.
+PEG stands for polyethylene glycol, synthetic derivatives of petroleum.
+They come in various sizes and functions, but the reason they appear on this list comes from other causes.
+To start with, the manufacturing process can produce PEGs with contaminants such as ethylene oxide and 1,4-dioxane (harmful to health).
+In addition, the process is very unecological, as is the ingredient itself, since it is toxic to the environment because it is considered microplastic.

 Organic filters

-Organic filters are absorbed by the skin in order to perform their function and many of them have been debated over the years, both for health and environmental reasons, and their allowed concentration varies greatly from country to country.
-Some examples of the most commonly used:
+Organic filters are absorbed by the skin in order to do their job, and many of them have been debated over the years, both for health and environmental reasons.
+Their permitted concentration also varies widely from country to country.
+Some examples of the most commonly used ones:

-- BenzophenonesBenzophenone: there are several types such as benzophenone-3, oxybenzone.
-Oxybenzone according to the most current studies causes contact dermatitis and has been detected in urine and blood samples, but without possible remarkable endocrine effects.
-It is also photosensitizing and should be included with a warning.
+- Benzophenones: there are different types such as benzophenone-3, oxybenzone.
+According to more recent studies, oxybenzone causes contact dermatitis and has been detected in urine and blood samples, but without any notable possible endocrine effects.
+It is also photosensitizing and must include a warning.
 Its contribution to reef bleaching has also been studied.

-- Salicylateshomosalate is very pollutant and possible endocrine disruptor, it also decomposes into harmful substances.
+- Salicylates: homosalate is highly polluting and a possible endocrine disruptor; it also breaks down into harmful substances.

-There are many other chemical filters on the market, many of which are not banned but are limited.
-The problem is that there are often not enough studies to determine whether these filters could be harmful at the concentrations at which we use them, and that is why we from All Yours we opt to use physical filters only, as they are not absorbed into the skin because their main function is to create a protective barrier against the sun's rays.
+There are many other chemical filters on the market, many of which are not banned but are restricted.
+The problem is that often there are not enough studies to determine whether these filters could become harmful at the concentrations we use them at, and that is why at all yours we choose to use only physical filters, since they are not absorbed into the skin because their main function is to create a protective barrier against the sun’s rays.

 Silicones

-Silicones are polymers with siloxane chains, consisting of silicon, oxygen and various chains.
-Depending on their length, they can be volatile, liquid or solid.
-They have a multitude of cosmetic properties: emulsifying (mixing water and oil), emollient (softening skin and hair), or forming protective layers.
-Their manufacture is not very environmentally friendly, they may contain traces of 1,4-dioxane (carcinogenic) and they are not biodegradable.
-Some of them are banned, such as cyclomethicone D4 (carcinogenic and ecotoxic).
+Silicones are polymers with siloxane chains, made up of silicon, oxygen, and various side chains.
+Depending on their length, they can be volatile, liquid, or solid.
+They have many cosmetic properties: emulsifying (mixing water and oil), emollient (softening skin and hair), or forming protective layers.
+Their manufacture is not very eco-friendly, they may contain traces of 1,4-dioxane (a carcinogen), and they are also not biodegradable.
+Some of them are banned, such as cyclomethicone D4 (because it is carcinogenic and ecotoxic).

-These ingredients are mainly used for their silk effect on skin and hair.
-At All Yours we go for more environmentally friendly and natural alternatives with better acceptance and less controversy.
+They are ingredients used mainly for their silky feel on skin and hair.
+At all yours, we go for more environmentally respectful and natural alternatives with better acceptance and less controversy.

 Solid microplastics

-If you have ever had a physical exfoliation you will have noticed small particles on your skin, in many products, these particles are plastics.
-This is because they are inexpensive, inert and easy to choose the shape, size and other properties.
-But the main problem is when you rinse the product off and all those plastics go down the drain.
-Little by little they accumulate and as they are not biodegradable they contaminate the environment.
+If you’ve ever done a physical exfoliation, you’ll have noticed tiny particles on the skin.
+In many products, these particles are plastics.
+That’s because they’re cheap, inert, and easy to choose in terms of shape, size, and other properties.
+But the main problem comes when you rinse the product off and all those plastics go down the drain.
+Little by little, they build up and, because they’re not biodegradable, they end up polluting the environment.

-We like to go for a more sustainable exfoliation using more natural particles such as waste products from the food industry: fruit or vegetable seeds.
+We prefer to support a more sustainable kind of exfoliation, using more natural particles such as by-products from the food industry: fruit or vegetable seeds.

 Petrolatum and mineral oils

-Cosmetics use many petroleum derivatives to economize formulas and for their sensory profiles such as kerosene, crystalline wax, petrolatum, and mineral oils.
-All of these serve to create a coating on the skin or hair but do not provide moisturization or emolliency.
-If you are not consistent with your cleansing routine, they can build up and end up clogging pores and greasing your hair.
-It should be added that it is important to ensure the purity of the ingredient so that it does not contain impurities of polycyclic aromatic hydrocarbons (toxic substances).
-Depending on the case of each person they can be useful, cheap and suitable ingredients, that is why we consider them as grey ingredients.
+Cosmetics use many petroleum derivatives to make formulas more economical and for their sensory profiles, such as paraffin, crystalline wax, petrolatum, and mineral oils.
+All of these help create a layer on the skin or hair, but they do not provide hydration or emollience either.
+If you are not consistent with cleansing in your routine, they can build up and end up clogging pores and making your hair greasy.
+It is also important to ensure the purity of the ingredient so that it does not contain impurities of polycyclic aromatic hydrocarbons (toxic substances).
+Depending on each person’s situation, they can be useful, affordable ingredients and therefore we consider them gray ingredients.

-We prefer more natural alternatives such as vegetable oils that provide emolliency and at the same time take care of our skin and hair.
+We prefer more natural alternatives, such as vegetable oils that provide emollience while also caring for our skin and hair.